Find out some fascinating facts that highlight what makes the Pembrokeshire Coast National Park so special.

 - 10 in England – The Peak District, Dartmoor, Yorkshire Dales, Lake District, Exmoor, The Broads, North York Moors, Northumberland, The New Forest and the South Downs

-- 3 in Wales – Snowdonia, Brecon Beacons and Pembrokeshire Coast
+- 3 in Wales – Eryri (Snowdonia), Bannau Brycheiniog (Brecon Beacons) and Pembrokeshire Coast (Arfordir Penfro).

 - 2 in Scotland – Loch Lomond and the Trossachs and The Cairngorms (the UK’s largest National Park).